Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Who prepares release notes?

-Typically in startups and smaller companies, product release notes are written by product managers or whoever is in charge of product.
+In startups and smaller companies, product release notes are typically written by product managers or whoever is in charge of the product.

 However, in larger companies, they could fall under the collaborative effort between the product, development, and marketing teams.